5 biggest winners and losers in college basketball this week

-- The seventh week of the 2019-2020 basketball season has come and gone, and, once again, the AP Top 25 Poll has had quite a shakeup at the top.
+- The eighth week of the 2019-2020 basketball season has come and gone, and the AP Top 25 Poll has once again had a bit of a shakeup at the top.

-- The previously top-ranked Kansas Jayhawks suffered their first loss since their season opener at the hands of the Villanova Wildcats.
+- For the second week in a row, the Gonzaga Bulldogs now sit atop the college basketball rankings, but the previously third-ranked Louisville Cardinals dropped out of the top five thanks to an overtime loss to their in-state rival Kentucky Wildcats.

-- The Gonzaga Bulldogs now sit atop the college basketball rankings, while the Ohio State Buckeyes, Louisville Cardinals, Duke Blue Devils, and Jayhawks round out the top five.
+- The Duke Blue Devils, Kansas Jayhawks, Oregon Ducks, and Ohio State Buckeyes, round out the top five.

 - The Big Ten leads all conferences with six teams in the AP Top 25 Poll, while the ACC and Big 12 follow close behind with four apiece in the rankings.